adarsh1001/micro-learn/README.md

 ```

 ## Supported Algorithms
-The following scikit-learn models are supported for now:
+The following scikit-learn models are supported as of now:

 #### Supervised Learning (Classification)
 - Perceptron